Real Stories

 Carol was anxious about trying another medication, but after discussing it with her doctor, she started taking NUEDEXTA.
 Then she started seeing results.

 Individual results vary.
 All ambassadors are real patients living with PBA.
-Images reflect patients’ health status at the time the images were captured.
+Images reflect patients with PBA at the time the images were captured.

 Watch Jill Share Her Journey to a PBA Diagnosis